Visualizing and Comparing Categorical Variables

 3 NaN NaN NaN NaN NaN

-Which plot better answers the question:
+Which plot better answers:

 “Did women tend to ride in first class more than men?”